brownPineapple/hackthebox/LABS/greenhorn.md

 ### Privilege escalation

-pdftohtml to extract data from a pdf which contains root password depix.py -> unpixelate images extracted from pdf
+poppler-utils - pdftohtml to extract data from a pdf which contains root password\n depix.py -> unpixelate images extracted from pdf